LGBTIQ+ Australians: suicidal thoughts and behaviours and self-harm

 - The role of relationship status and gender of relationship partner in shaping health and wellbeing outcomes among multigender attracted (bisexual+) adults (PL3).

-Data on suicidal thoughts and suicide attempt among LGBTQ+ adults from the PL3 survey are presented in the following section.
-This is the first tranche of data from PL3 and WTI4 to be published on the AIHW Suicide and self-harm monitoring website.
-Data on suicidal thoughts and attempts and self-harm among young LGBTQA+ young Australians from WTI4 and the results of the secondary analysis of PL3 and WTI4 will be published later in 2023.
+Data on suicidal thoughts and suicide attempt among LGBTQ+ adults from the PL3 survey and LGBTQA+ young people from the WTI4 survey are presented in the following sections.
+This is the second tranche of data from PL3 and WTI4 to be published on the AIHW Suicide and self-harm monitoring website.
+The results of the secondary analysis of PL3 and WTI4 will be published in 2024.

 - The lifetime prevalence of suicidal thoughts ranged from 64% among cisgender men to 90% among non-binary participants and 91% among trans men.